 To say I had a wonderful time in Bali would be a grave understatement.
 So much so, I haven’t been able to put down in words all the wonderful experiences I had with old friends and new ones, travelers and locals.
 I’m actually having a problem with words at the moment (yes, it’s true!), unable to find enough value in them to express the feeling of love, gratitude and connectedness I was blessed with during my time there.
+I met so many beautiful people, enjoyed delicious food and stayed at one of the nicest hotels in Bali with an amazing view of the ocean.
+I was truly blessed during my time there.

 I will try, however to write (that’s what writer’s do, isn’t it?) of some of those moments, to fish them from my consciousness and catch them in a net of words and pictures (that’s what bloggers do, don’t they?), in a vain attempt to do justice to two weeks where I was blessed to spend time with so many wonderful human beings.
 Like a butterfly, I flitted between experiences, carried on the winds of fate, buoyed by an energy of connectedness that was most certainly something bigger than me, for I could never have dreamed it up if I tried.